Rainspear/go-web/10-sql/README.md

 ALTER USER 'root'@'localhost' IDENTIFIED WITH auth_socket; // this mean next time to connect mysql, should use 'sudo mysql'

+ALTER USER 'sammy'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'; // for connect to mysql which not use sudo anymore

 4. Create a new user for application only

 sudo mysql